SSilence/php-imap-client/docs/guide-en/Usage.md

 $imap->saveEmail('archive/users/johndoe/email_1.eml', 1);
 ```

-For a full list of methods you can do check part [Methods](docs/guide-en/Methods.md).
+For a full list of methods you can do check [current list of methods](docs/guide-en/Methods.md).

 #### Advanced connecting